By Dr. Geraldine Haggard, Reading Recovery Teacher Leader, Guest Blogger

 - As you read the pages of this nonfiction book for kids that define different types of family members, talk about the ways everyone shares responsibilities, take turns, etc.

-- If relatives are planning a visit at a child's home, have kids make a family chart that has the names of each family member next to the family member labels that were mentioned in the book.
+- If relatives are planning a visit at a child's home, have kids make a family chart with the names of each family member next to the family member labels mentioned in the book.
 Then you can ask, What do you think you can do to help your cousins enjoy their stay at your house?

 - Have kids improve oral language development by asking them to use a sentence stem that encourages kids to practice saying each type of relative and the name of each person that they have in their families.

 This is the story of a girl and her grandmother who do things together on No Rules Day, but they eventually discover the need for one helpful rule.
 Have drawing materials handy for a quick time of sketching to engage kids and use the following guide.

 - Introduce the two characters and read up to page 3 with kids.
 Then have kids draw anything they want, and be sure to create your own drawing too.
 After the drawing is done, tell children that they did a good job.

 - After reading page 4, have kids choose what kind of snack they would like to enjoy from a variety of healthy snacks and sweet treats.